 A whole life is a joy-filled life.
 Find what lights you up and do more of it.

 Today, I am wholeheartedly grateful to be doing work I love while distilling lessons from my most recent great life teacher…a successful battle with cancer.
 Early detection saves lives.
 Join me in relentlessly calling out any voice that tries to masquerade wise self-care as selfishness.
 It is not.

 If you’re still reading, thank you.
 I hope that this introduction starts a conversation, and I want to learn more about you.
 The best way to stay connected is to join our THRIVE community.

-I see fellow worldmakers as friends, and I love sharing resources to help you thrive and grow strength in others.
-From stories of home such as my recent cancer journey to those that take us around the world with humanitarian work, I share with the desire to help you on your life journey.
+It gives me great joy to share research and resources to help you thrive and grow strength in others.
+From stories of home to those from other cultures through our humanitarian work, I share with the desire to help you on your life journey.

 Let Maya Angelou’s wisdom inspire our lives…

 “When you learn, teach.
 When you get, give.”